Minorities in Romania: Hungarian minority in Romania

 The Hungarian minority in Romania consists of 6.1% of the total population (1,227,623 citizens as per the 2011 census), being thus the largest ethnic minority of the country.

 Most ethnic Hungarians live in what is today known as Transylvania (where they make up about 16.79% of the population), an area that includes the historic regions of Banat, Crișana, and Maramureș.
-They form a large majority of the population only in Harghita and Covasna counties and a large percentage in the Mureș county.
+They form a large majority of the population only in Harghita and Covasna counties and a large percentage in the Mureș County.
+There are also Székelys in Bukovina which form a very small minority in Suceava County.